aakashgangji/covergenie/README.md

 - Professional formatting with Times New Roman, 12pt font
 - Download as Microsoft Word (.docx) document
 - Real-time editing of both job description and cover letter
-- Powered by Ollama's Mistral model for high-quality content
+- Powered by Groq's Llama 3.3 70B model for high-quality content
+- Advanced prompt engineering for personalized cover letters

 ## Prerequisites

 - Python 3.9 or higher
 - Chrome browser
-- Ollama installed locally with Mistral model
+- Groq API key (configured in the code)

 ## Installation